“Missandei Deserves Better:” Loving Blackness through Critical (Anti)Fan Uptakes and Disruptakes

 Fandoms are not homogenous, and there are individual fans and communities of fans who challenge white supremacy.
 Not only through the explicit critiques of white supremacy, but also through, as bell hooks (1992) argues, “loving blackness.” hooks argues “In white supremacist context, ‘loving blackness’ is rarely a political stance that is reflected in everyday life” (p.
 10).
 To love blackness is to value Black joy, romance, diasporic cultures, and people.
 The way Missandei is taken up in the GOT fandom reflects the infrequency of loving blackness.
 But there are fans who love Missandei, who cherish her relationship with Grey Worm, and who, through their uptakes, represent what loving and protecting Black women can look like in a culture of white supremacy.
 This section examines these fans’ — and antifans’ — critical uptakes and critical disruptakes of Missandei’s death.

 In The Dark Fantastic (2019), Ebony Elizabeth Thomas argues that the way Black women characters are written in popular culture follow the narrative arc of the Dark Other, or a cycle of generic conventions.
 Thomas demonstrates how these conventions are embedded in so much pop culture media and are due to an “imagination gap” in pop culture and literary representation.
 One step in this narrative cycle is “haunting,” which occurs after the “violence” cycle — the haunting is how the violence Black women characters survive or die from resonates throughout the texts.
 She looks, for example, at Rue from The Hunger Games, a young Black girl who dies in the main characters’ arms; her death and the main character’s compassion spark a revolution.
-Missandei’s death also leads to Dany making a choice — committing genocide against the entire King’s Landing people.
+Missandei’s death also leads to Dany making a choice — committing mass murder upon the entire King’s Landing people.
 Her final words — “Dracarys”, or Dragonfire in Valyrian — haunt the last few episodes of GOT as Dany, Grey Worm, and their armies destroy King’s Landing, murder its people, and suffer the consequences.

 Critical uptakes of Missandei’s character and execution, though, align with Thomas’ call for “critical counterstorytelling for a digital age” (p.
 10), in which emancipation is the final step in this Dark Other narrative arc.
 The Black characters Thomas centers her book around such as Rue from The Hunger Games and Gwen from Merlin, are rarely offered this emancipation.
 It is up to fans and critical counterstorytellers to reimagine their emancipation through the use of critical uptakes.
 How, then, are critical fans already imagining and taking up Missandei’s emancipation?

 One digital space to examine “loving blackness” is the #DemThrones hashtag is used across Twitter, Instagram, and other platforms.
 Black fans and fans who are allies/accomplices used #DemThrones while the show was airing in order to live Tweet their reactions to their show as well as find like-minded fans.
 Florini (2019) describes #DemThrones fans as “able to shift their contributions to a parallel timeline, separating themselves from the fans using the official hashtags while still allowing them to utilize Twitter for synchronous coviewing.”
-Black fans often carve out spaces separate from fandoms that are either predominantly white or replicate white supremacy, whether through the implementation of hashtags or creation of other media, like podcasting.
+Black fans often carve out spaces separate from fandoms that are either predominantly White or replicate white supremacy, whether through the implementation of hashtags or creation of other media, like podcasting.
 AO3 does not always offer the same counterspace that other digital platforms offer, as you can read further about in COMING SOON.
 However, there are fan authors who perform critical upakes on AO3, challenging the white supremacy laced in both GOT and the GOT AO3 fandom.

 Critical uptakes are when writers “resist harmful and exclusive cultural ideologies in their uptake” (Messina, 2019); read more about critical uptakes here.
 In this instance, critical fans are those who enact critical uptakes, analyzing how the generic conventions from the original show or fanfictions valorize particular, exclusionary ideologies.
 Through this analysis, fans recognize the systems of power at work in these generic conventions and challenge them in their own fanfiction.
 Specifically, fans’ critical uptakes of Missandei demonstrate not only their care and love for her, but the recognition that she “deserves better.”
 On AO3, only a few fanfictions use the additional tag “Missandei Deserves Better (ASoIaF)” or a similar tag, signaling fans’ mourning of Missandei as well as the recognition that she was subjected, like many Black characters are, to an unjust violence and death.